Postmastectomy Tattooing with David Allen

 Understanding Breast Procedures

-* We’ll also get time with an incredible plastic surgeon, Dr. John Kim from Northwestern / Prentice.
-He’ll talk us through procedures and answer questions.
+* Schedule permitting, we’ll get time with a plastic surgeon to talk us through procedures and answer questions.

 Understanding Scar Tissue